 This is every parents’ nightmare, right?
 What happened was a four-year-old boy got into his grandfathered unlocked 1987 Mercedes-Benz 300 SDL.
 While playing in the car, the vehicle rolled backward, pinning his six-and-a-half-month old brother under the vehicle.
 The infant died later that day.

 The plaintiffs’ product liability lawsuit alleged that the design of the Mercedes-Benz caused the child’s death, alleging a “gallimaufry” of product liability theories against Daimler-Chrysler Corporation.
-The gist was that Plaintiffs claimed that the Mercedes was defectively designed and that it lacked adequate warnings.
-They claimed that the car was defectively designed because it did not have a key shift interlock (KTSI), brake shift interlock (BTSI) or push button gear shift lever, all of which, plaintiffs alleged, would have prevented the child’s death.
+The gist was that the Plaintiffs claimed they defectively designed that the Mercedes and that it lacked adequate warnings.
+They claimed that the car was defectively designed because it did not have a key shift interlock (KTSI), brake shift interlock (BTSI) or push-button gear shift lever, all of which, plaintiffs alleged, would have prevented the child’s death.

 1st Circuit Opinion